 This 2003 painting of Pirongia mountain by Mike Judge conveys its cultural significance and its imposing presence in the Waikato landscape.
 The moko (facial tattoo) on the skyward face is based on that of King Tāwhiao, the second Māori king, emphasising his links with the mountain.
-Living in exile to the south in the 19th century, he expressed his longing to return to Waikato in this waiata.
+Living in exile to the south in the late 19th century, he expressed his longing to return to Waikato in this waiata.

 Ka mātakitaki iho au ki te riu o Waikato

 Anō nei he kapo kau ake māku

 Kia hiwa ake ki te tihi o Pirongia

 Anā!
 Te ngoto o tōna ngāwhā i ōna uma kīhai i ārikarika

 Hoki ake nei au ki tōku awa koiora me ōna pikonga

 E whakawhiti atu ai i te kōpū mānia o Kirikiriroa

 Me ōna māra kai, te ngāwhā whakatupu ake o te whenua mōmona